Georges Loinger, French Resistance Hero Who Used Athletic Prowess To Save Jewish Children, Dies At 108

 Loinger also dressed children up as mourners and escorted them to a cemetery that had a wall sitting right next to the French side of the border.
 By using a gravedigger’s ladder, the children would quickly scamper over the wall and leap across the border safely to the other side.
 All of the children he saved were under the responsibility of the Oeuvre de Secours aux Enfants, a children’s aid society founded in St. Petersburg in 1912.

 From April 1943 to June 1944, volunteers with this group rescued hundreds of children and helped them escape to Switzerland.
 Loinger alone is credited with saving at least 350 children.
-For his amazing life-saving efforts of hundreds of children that would have been “exterminated,” he was awarded the Resistance Medal, the Military Cross and the Legion d’honneur.
+For his amazing life-saving efforts of hundreds of children that would have been “exterminated,” he was awarded the Resistance Medal, the Military Cross, and the Legion d’honneur.